ahmad2smile/asp-node-core/README.md

 ## Intro (POC)

-Proof of Concept for Reflection based `class` registration and execution with methods.
+- Proof of Concept for Reflection based `class` registration and execution with methods
+- Dependency Injection for Services in Controllers.

 ## Example